uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

        To define a specific algorithm, the string %ALGORITHM% should be substituted with its name, for example, ``oneapi::dal::kmeans`` or ``oneapi::dal::knn``.

+   * - ``oneapi::dal::%DATA_SOURCE%``

+     - The namespace of the data source.
+       All classes and structures related to that data source shall be defined within a particular namespace.

+       To define a specific data source, the string %DATA_SOURCE% should be substituted with its name, for example, ``oneapi::dal::csv``.

    * - ``oneapi::dal::misc``
      - The namespace that contains miscellaneous data types and functionality intended to be used by oneDAL algorithms and applications for algorithm customization and optimization on various stages of the analytical pipeline.